 b.)
 Having motherhood SUCK so much of the time!
 Feeling isolated and under-supported and just generally ill at ease.

 c.)
-The years I spent as a child feeling miserable at home with my mother (and father, when he was present, which was much less of the time).
+The years I spent as a child feeling miserable at home with my own family.

 d).
-Thinking that I've recreated that hell, with new twists, for my own kids.
+Thinking that I've recreated that hell, with new twists, for my kids.

 But guess what?
 Due to duality, inherent in the human experience, feeling out of Love is a trap door back into Love, the moment I become aware.
 Because after all, what's not actually to Love?
 What's not actually The Thing Itself?

 Yes, the pain points might pinch, when they hit.
 Let me feel them to heal them.
-The blessedness of it all, the sweet goodness and silliness and growth, the warmth and the realness, the many moments of pure and mind-shattering bliss, of absolute and total connection, and the miracle of healing FAR OUTWEIGHS any dead weight that sits up my sleeve, waiting for a chance to slip.
+The blessedness of it all, the sweet goodness and silliness and growth, the warmth and the realness, the many moments of pure and mind-shattering bliss, and the grace of healing ultimately outweighs any dead weight that sits up my sleeve, waiting for a chance to slip.

 Besides, as explored in the previous question, moving IN and OUT is the dance we signed up for.
 Might as well dig in and enjoy.

-(By the way, a journal is a safe space to deposit dead weight.
-One of the best, strongest, highest capacity places you can find).
+P.S.
+A journal is a safe space to deposit dead weight; one of the best, strongest, highest capacity places available.